ojo-network/ojo/docs/design/001-interchain-queries.md

 1. Ease of API - The quicksilver & strangelove implementations are for agnostic data, and in order to consume relayed packets, the *Client* chain would have to parse this.
 This should be a part of the *Client* module.
 2. Economic Factor - Neither implementation allows for relayers to be paid for their services; in fact, in both implementation if the gas fee of a chain is above 0, it *costs* coins to run a relayer between both chains.

-In order to solve #1, the *Client* module will contain a simple API

 ## Specification

 ### Host Module